petecheng/Time2Graph/docs/README.md

 $$\Phi_i=(\sum\nolimits_{j}p_{i,j}\cdot\mu(v_{i,j})), \ 1 \le i \le m$$

-and finally concatenate or aggregate all those $m$ segment embedding vectors to obtain the representation vector for original time series *t*.
+and finally concatenate or aggregate all those $$m$$ segment embedding vectors to obtain the representation vector for original time series $$t$$.
 The time series embeddings can then be applied to various down streaming tasks, referred to the experiment section in our paper <sup>[1]</sup>.

 ### Evaluation Results